ardugnome/N1MM_ESP32_UDP/readme.md

 Download Thonny from https://thonny.org and set RUN>SELECT INTERPRETER> MicroPython (ESP32) and corresponding COM port to upload files to the ESP32.

-ESP-32 software:-
+N1MM_ESP-32_UDP software:-

-Coded in MicroPython (Python) for ESP 32 Wroom board DEVKITV1 (30 pin) -the band decoder uses the following pins:
+Coded in MicroPython (Python) for the ESP 32 Wroom board DEVKITV1 (30 pin version)

+The band decoder option uses the following pins:
 (13,14,18,19,23,25,26,27,32,33 (and 21 ,22 if you sacrifice the display))

-Files (load them to your ESP32 board)
+Installation Files (load them to your ESP32 board using Thonny)

 WiCS-4.py   -main program file (rename main.py when all is working to your satisfaction)

-ssd1306.py  -OLED display driver file
+ssd1306.py  -OLED display driver file with 03c as display address.

 gfx.py      -GFX graphics library